main-educational/intro_nilearn/_sources/machine-learning-with-nilearn.md

 # predict the training data based on the model
 y_pred = l_svc.predict(X_train)

-# caluclate the model accuracy
+# calculate the model accuracy
 acc = l_svc.score(X_train, y_train)

 # calculate the model precision, recall and f1, all in one convenient report!